 The Group and the Parent Company's loans and receivables are significant as they represent 60.05% and 56.69% of the total assets of the Group and the Parent Company, respectively, as of December 31, 2017.
-The carrying amount of loans and receivables as of December 31, 2017 is net of allowance for credit losses amounting to \$\mathbb{P}\$15.76 billion and \$\mathbb{P}\$14.51 billion for the Group and the Parent Company, respectively.
-The Group determines the allowance for credit losses on loans and receivables on an individual basis for individually significant loans and receivables, and collectively, for loans and receivables that are not individually significant such as consumer loans and credit card receivables.
+The carrying amount of loans and receivables as of December 31, 2017 is net of allowance for credit losses amounting to $\mathbb{P}15.76$ billion and $\mathbb{P}14.51$ billion for the Group and the Parent Company, respectively.
+The Group determines the allowance for credit losses on loans and receivables on an individually significant loans and receivables, and collectively, for loans and receivables.
 We considered the measurement of impairment of loans and receivables as a key audit matter because it involves significant management judgment in determining the allowance for credit losses.
 The determination of the allowance for credit losses involves various assumptions such as timing of expected future cash flows, probability of collections, observable market prices and expected net selling prices of the collateral.